data-forge/data-forge-js/README.md

 ## Index

 Used to index a data frame for operations such as *merge*.
 If not specified an integer index (starting at 0) is generated based on row position.
 An index can be explicitly set by promoting a column to an index.

+# Basic Usage

-# Creating a Data Frame
+## Creating a Data Frame

 A data frame can be simply created from values in memory.
 The following example creates a data frame with 3 rows: